 Maple Cream from Jenn Cuisine ~ One ingredient.
 Yes, one ingredient.
 Only.
 Think maple sugar candy in spreadable form!
 A very small Mason jar is really all you need to share this present.
-Once the recipient opens it, s/he will feel like they’ve receive their own pot of liquid gold!
+Once the recipient opens it, s/he will feel like they’ve received their own pot of liquid gold!

 Perfect Pound Cake from Gluten Free Easily ~ One of the most popular recipes on my gfe blog, this cake can be made in two loaf pans or in a single Bundt pan.
 Don’t worry too much on fancy packaging, but attach the recipe for this one and you will be doubly loved!

 Perfect Pumpkin Bread from Go Dairy Free ~ The simplest of packaging is shown for this recipe.
 Gifts that come wrapped in a big red bow always seem to be the best!